yiisoft/db/README.md

 ## Testing

-[Check the documentation testing](/docs/en/testing.md) to learn about testing.
+[Check the documentation](/docs/en/testing.md) to learn about testing.

 ## Support the project